cleoold/circulars_space/README.md

 * When reset, the semi-X-axis and semi-Y-axis of circular motion is set default to half of the container length.
 * If the semi-X-axis or semi-Y-axis changes when the ball is in motion, the text in the `semi-X-axis(px)` or `semi-Y-axis(px)` box does not change; but when the user clicks the text box, it changes to the newest value.
 Same for period.
 * `one-click` options are hidden if there is only one ball present.
+* if `star background` is enabled, overflowing contents in the container will display.

 #### Not compatible with
 * Dark reader (trajectory randomly goes missing)